Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Introduction

+Our contributions are therefore multi-fold.
+We develop several new coding opportunities for the BFIC with Delayed-CSIT, as well as when the transmitters have access to perfect instantaneous CSIT.
+We then develop a framework to demonstrate how to combine and merge these coding opportunities in an optimal fashion based on the channel statistics.
+For converse, we develop an extremal entropy inequality that captures the effect of Delayed-CSIT at the transmitters.
+Using this extremal entropy inequality, we derive an outer-bound that matches our achievability.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:problem}, we formulate our problem.
 In Section~\ref{sec:results}, we present our main results and illustrate them through an example.
 We then provide an overview of our main achievability and converse techniques in Section~\ref{sec:opportunities}.
 Sections~\ref{sec:achallhalf}-\ref{sec:ConvInstFB} are dedicated to the proof of our main results.
+In Section~\ref{sec:extension}, we discuss how our results could be extended to more general settings.
 Section~\ref{sec:conclusion} concludes the paper and describes several interesting future directions.